Binding problem: Synchronization theory and research

-Shadlen and Movshon, raise a series of doubts about both the theoretical and the empirical basis for the idea of segregational binding by temporal synchrony.
-There is no biophysical evidence that cortical neurons are selective to synchronous input at this point of precision and cortical activity with synchrony this precise is rare.
+Shadlen and Movshon raise a series of doubts about both the theoretical and the empirical basis for the idea of segregational binding by temporal synchrony.
+There is no biophysical evidence that cortical neurons are selective to synchronous input at this point of precision, and cortical activity with synchrony this precise is rare.
 Synchronization is also connected to endorphin activity.
-It has been shown that precise spike timing may not be necessary to illustrate a mechanism for visual binding and is only prevalent in modeling certain neuronal interactions).
-In contrast, Seth describes an artificial brain-based robot that demonstrates multiple, separate, widely distributed neural circuits, firing at different phases,showing that regular brain oscillations at specific frequencies are essential to the neural mechanisms of binding).
+It has been shown that precise spike timing may not be necessary to illustrate a mechanism for visual binding and is only prevalent in modeling certain neuronal interactions.
+In contrast, Anil Seth describes an artificial brain-based robot that demonstrates multiple, separate, widely distributed neural circuits, firing at different phases, showing that regular brain oscillations at specific frequencies are essential to the neural mechanisms of binding.

-Goldfarb and Treisman point out that a logical problem appears to arise for binding solely via synchrony if there are several objects that share some of their features and not others.
-At best synchrony can facilitate segregation supported by other means (as von der Malsburg acknowledges).
+Cognitive psychologists Liat Goldfarb and Anne Treisman point out that a logical problem appears to arise for binding solely via synchrony if there are several objects that share some of their features and not others.
+At best synchrony can facilitate segregation supported by other means (as physicist and neuroscientist Christoph von der Malsburg acknowledges).

-A number of neuropsychological studies suggest that the association of color, shape and movement as "features of an object" is not simply a matter of linking or "binding", but shown to be inefficient to not bind elements into groups when considering association and give extensive evidence for top-down feedback signals that ensure that sensory data are handled as features of (sometimes wrongly) postulated objects early in processing.
+A number of neuropsychological studies suggest that the association of color, shape and movement as "features of an object" is not simply a matter of linking or "binding", but shown to be inefficient to not bind elements into groups when considering association, and give extensive evidence for top-down feedback signals that ensure that sensory data are handled as features of (sometimes wrongly) postulated objects early in processing.
 Pylyshyn has also emphasized the way the brain seems to pre-conceive objects from which features are to be allocated to which are attributed continuing existence even if features such as color change.
-This is because visual integration increases over time and indexing visual objects helps to ground visual concepts.
+This is because visual integration increases over time, and indexing visual objects helps to ground visual concepts.